-However, before the attempt to solve this puzzle can begin, it is to be noted that many specific terms will need to be used in the process but that some of them are ambiguous and can have varied meanings in the literature.
+In this theory, many specific terms will need to be used in the process, but some of them have varied meanings in the literature.
 To avoid misunderstandings, these terms will be defined what they mean in this theory at appropriate points.
 All the definitions such defined are intended to be the working definitions just for use in this theory.
 Thus, caution should be exercised if these terms are compared with the same terms, which may have different meanings, in the literature.
 Some of the terms will be used from the beginning and throughout the theory and will be defined in this chapter as follows.

 The mind is a non-material entity that exists in an animal with a nervous system and that functions to

 – sense signals from outside its body (such as light, sound, and tactile stimuli), from its own body parts (such as proprioceptive stimuli from joints and muscles, vestibular stimuli from vestibular organs, and pain from internal organs), and from within itself (such as emotion, thought, and memory);

-– send signals between its parts (such as between the sensory perception parts, the emotion part, and the consciousness part) and to the effectors of its body (such as striated muscles, smooth muscles, and glands) to communicate between its parts, to control its own body functions and/or to respond to its environment.
+– send signals between its parts (such as between the sensory perception parts, the emotion part, and the consciousness part) and to the effectors of its body (such as striated muscles, smooth muscles, and glands) to communicate between its parts, to control its own body functions, and/or to respond to its environment.